jahilldev/component-elements/README.md

 ### attributes

-If you require custom attributes to be passed down to your component, you'll need to specify this in this array.
+If you require custom attributes to be passed down to your component, you'll need to specify them in this array.
 For example:

 ```javascript
 define('hero-banner', () => HeroBanner, { attributes: ['banner-title'] });